Table of contents

 This is an interesting change.
 A limited winery can now offer a full selection of beers along with PA-made distilled spirits and their own wines.
-This doesn’t just affect the winery, but also their off-site licenses; wineries are allowed to have five retail wine shops in the state.
+This affects the winery and their off-site licenses; wineries are allowed to have five retail wine shops in the state.
 The caveat is the beer and spirits have to be consumed on-premise.

 Breweries & Brew Pubs

-There are several paragraphs in the law that are beneficial to the beer trade.
+Several paragraphs in the law are beneficial to the beer trade.
 The brewpub license has been extended.
-It now allows for serving PA wine (which was already allowed) and PA distilled spirits for on-site consumption.
+It now allows for serving PA wine (already allowed) and PA distilled spirits for on-site consumption.

 For breweries, there is also a tax credit for capital expenditures, up to $200k annually.
-The combination of tax credit and the grant are a smart combination that will help build up our vibrant brewing culture.
+The combination of tax credit and the grant is a smart combination that will help build our vibrant brewing culture.

 There is one potential negative in the bill, as it allows beer wholesalers to have up to 5 locations: